 - Complete pitch that fulfills the assignment and articulates the problem, solution, and value proposition

 - Elegant, stylistically correct slide deck that illustrates the major points

 - Originality and plausibility of the proposal

-- Evidence of impressive outside research, with at least ten citations—including scholarly sources, journalism, and industry data—correctly cited with APA format in slides
+- Evidence of impressive outside research, with at least ten sources—including scholarly sources, journalism, and industry data—correctly cited with APA format in slides

-- Thoughtful, explicit engagement with at least one insight from the course textbook and at least two concepts from the textbook
+- Thoughtful, explicit engagement with at least two concepts from the course textbook that demonstrates comprehension and critical thinking

 If you need an extension on any assignment, consult your TA ahead of time.
 They are not obligated to grant one.
-Late work will be penalized as follows: .5 points if Network Participation is late, and 1 point per day on late projects.
+Late work will be penalized as follows: .5 of 3 points if Quests are late, and 5 points per day on late projects.

 Based on the stated percentage structure, grades will be awarded as follows: A (94-100), A- (90-93), B+ (87-89), B (83-86), B- (80-82), C+ (77-79), C (73-76), C- (70-72), D+ (67-69), D (63-66), D- (60-62), F (0-59).
 The minimum passing grade is 60.